windows-admins/winadmins-website-hugo/content/rules.md

 desciption: "We don't have many rules, but here are a few to ensure our community is helpful and welcoming for everyone."
 ---

+We don't have many rules, but here are a few to ensure our community is helpful and welcoming for everyone.

+## Rules

 1. No flaming, personal attacks, or harassment
     - We won't tolerate members who attempt to make life difficult or miserable for other members.
 This includes any message or behavior by a member which insults, baits, or stalks a member.
 2. No racism, nationalism, or discrimination